topzy03722/Projets-Portfolio/README.md

 - Description: This dataset includes comprehensive listings of all Amazon Prime's movies and TV shows, featuring details like cast, directors, ratings, release year, and duration.
 - Repository: https://github.com/topzy03722/topzy.github.io/blob/main/prime%20vid.pbix

+ ### HR Analytics (Attrition)
+ - The HR Analytics Dashboard provides a comprehensive overview of employee attrition within the organization.
+This interactive dashboard helps HR professionals and management teams understand the factors contributing to employee turnover and identify key areas for improvement.
+ - Repository:

 ## Contact Me